Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 The first word “Suns” is plural, yet we live in a solar system with only one sun!

-In Line (7) highly unusual for Shakespeare regarding this particular word, we find ‘for-lorne’ is hyphenated and I can’t seem to find another instance of this in his work.
-To my mind the purpose of this is him trying to stress (the abhorrence of the situation) where a new prince who should be feted to the world – in fact is being hidden away a “disgrace”, because the ancient meaning of the word ‘lorne’ is ‘to lose’, our author is therefor illuminating to the world his fear that (VVriothesley in his illegitimacy is lost to the world).
-While looking more closely at the last line we find a ‘tilde’ over the ‘e’ in the word when, because it represents an ‘omission’ and as there is a shortage of space it makes sense, but what also might be significant is the literal meaning of the word ‘tilde’ this being ‘title’.
-The beginning of the line is plural but ends in the singular.
-The first half of the last line therefore relates to the stain of bastardy on these two princes, while the second half specifically relates to VVriothesley whose ‘title’ (is not recognised) it has been ‘omitted’ while our author knows full-well “my Son one” (my Godly son) is royal on both sides of his family, although a less vaulted fact is he was incestuously begot.
+Looking more closely at the last line of the sonnet we find a ‘tilde’ over the ‘e’ in the word when, because it represents an ‘omission’ and as there is a shortage of space it makes sense, but what also might be significant is the literal meaning of the word ‘tilde’ this being ‘title’.
+The beginning of the line is plural – but it ends in the singular.
+The first half of the last line therefore relates to the stain of bastardy on these two princes, while the second half specifically relates to VVriothesley whose ‘title’ (is not recognised) having been ‘omitted’ while our author knows full-well “my Son one” (my Godly son) is royal on both sides of his family, although a fact our author was less proud of – was the fact his son was incestuously begotten.

 Now; let me give you some further examples of “Sacred 3”, while I remind you of Henry VVriothesley’s motto: